• Skip to primary navigation

 • Place the chicken in the oven for 15 minutes.

-• Meanwhile, in a small bowl mix together the ingredients for the Crunchy Topping.
+• Meanwhile, in a small bowl mix together the ingredients for the Crunchy Panko Topping.
+Stirring well so the mayo coats all the panko.

 • Remove the chicken from the oven and top it generously with the panko bread crumb mixture.
 You want this to be a pile of crunchy topping on each chicken breast.

-• Carefully place the chicken back in the oven for an additional 10-12 minutes until the topping is golden brown and crispy and the chicken is cooked thru.
+• Carefully place the chicken back in the oven for an additional 10-15 minutes until the topping is golden brown and crispy and the chicken is cooked thru to 165° internal temp.

 • Let the chicken rest for 5 minutes before serving.